Anne Le Marquand Hartigan

-Anne Le Marquand Hartigan was an Irish poet, playwright and painter.
+Anne Le Marquand Hartigan was an Irish poet, playwright, and painter.

 Personal life

 Hartigan trained as a painter at Reading University, England.
 She returned to Co.
 Louth, Ireland, in 1962 with her husband Tim Hartigan where they farmed and reared their six children.
-She now lives in Dublin.
+She lived in Dublin.

-Poetry
+Career

-Hartigan has published seven collections of poetry: Unsweet Dreams (Salmon Poetry, 2011), To Keep The Light Burning: Reflections in Times of Loss (Salmon Poetry, 2008); Nourishment (Salmon Poetry, 2005); Immortal Sins (Salmon Poetry, 1993); the award-winning long poem with Anne's drawings, Now is a Moveable Feast (Salmon Poetry, 1991); Return Single (Beaver Row Press, 1986); Long Tongue (Beaver Row Press, 1982).
+Hartigan published seven collections of poetry: Unsweet Dreams (Salmon Poetry, 2011), To Keep The Light Burning: Reflections in Times of Loss (Salmon Poetry, 2008); Nourishment (Salmon Poetry, 2005); Immortal Sins (Salmon Poetry, 1993); the award-winning long poem with Anne's drawings, Now is a Moveable Feast (Salmon Poetry, 1991); Return Single (Beaver Row Press, 1986); Long Tongue (Beaver Row Press, 1982).